docusign/code-examples-csharp/README.md

 * The repository includes a Visual Studio 2017 solution file and NuGet package references in the project file.
-* Configure the project by editing the existing project file for the API version you wish to use by modifying its `appsettings.json`
+* Configure the project by editing the existing project file for the API version you wish to use by copying `example-appsettings.json` to `appsettings.json` and updating the file to contain your config values.

   See the Configuration section, below, for more information.